 NKVTS and six international partners in Europe, the Middle East and Canada have received a grant for a three-year study on “Violence against women migrants and refugees: analysing causes and effective policy response.”
 Research Professor Margunn Bjørnholt from NKVTS is principal investigator for the Norwegian part of the project.
+The project is funded by the Joint Call on Gender and UN Sustainable Development Goals under Horizon 2020.

 – We lack knowledge about animal abuse and human violence, argues Research Professor Margunn Bjørnholt from NKVTS and ORES in an article in Dagsavisen.
 In 2013 she carried out the first study in Norway on the connection between animal abuse and human violence on behalf of the the Norwegian Animal Protection Alliance.